 Exercise in any form is good for our health; be it a cardio workout, Zumba, jogging, and so on.
-One such form which is practiced since ancient times in India is ‘YOGA’.
+One such form which has been practised since ancient times in India is ‘YOGA’.
 It has gained immense popularity in recent years all over the world because of the innumerable ways yoga benefits health.
 Patanjali was the pioneer of classical yoga.
 According to him, Yoga is a way to still our minds for realizing the higher self.

 It is a way to get in tune with your body and inner self.
-In order to learn Yoga, one need not be a professional athlete.
-There are modifications for every Yoga Pose and beginners can begin in their own style, so anyone can start practicing it.
+To gain the physical benefits of Yoga, one need not be a professional athlete.
+There are modifications for every Yoga Pose and beginners can begin in their style, so anyone can start practising it.
 Let’s take a look at the 10 benefits of yoga.

 Do you know who is known as the Yog Guru?